Dolidodzik/find_nearby_restaurants/README.md

 python3 manage.py migrate
 python3 manage.py runserver
 ```
 And that's it!
-You can see foodie in localhost:3000 in your browser!
+You can see Foodi in your browser in this url: localhost:3000!